-There are still strict public health guidelines to follow, but anyone ready to move home, remortgage or embark on a transfer of equity can instruct a conveyancing solicitor quickly and cost-effectively with one call to In-Deed.
+That means if you are ready to move home, remortgage or embark on a transfer of equity, you can still instruct a conveyancing solicitor quickly and cost-effectively with one call to In-Deed.

 Can I put my house on the market?

 Yes, you can.
-Estate agents are available to market your property.
-The Government advice is to arrange virtual viewings online, but where a viewer wants to see the property in person, there are some strict rules to follow:
+Estate agents are available to market your property with many now working remotely in line with public health advice.
+Virtual viewings online have become the norm, but where a viewer wants to see the property in person, strict rules apply: